forrestbao/autoscholar/preprocessing/README.md

 This folder contains several scripts to prepare the data before machine learning stage:
 * `full_text_html_extract.py`: Extract full text of a paper from the webpage version of the paper on the publisher's website.
 * `generate_labeled_data.py`: Generate the file for ML.
-Organize binary (highlighted or not) training samples into CSV format, by taking a full-text HTML file from the publisher and an HTML file extracted from PDF (with highlights stored in a Mendeley database) as inputs.
+Organize binary (highlighted or not) training samples into CSV format, by taking a full-text HTML file from the publisher ([downloaded via this script](../mendeley/paper_html_download)) and an HTML file containing manually annotated highlights extracted from PDF ([generated via this scrip](../mendeley/highlight_extract)).

 ## Dependencies
 * Python 3